vermiculus/seanallred.com/_drafts/why-literate-programming-fails.markdown

 It was and is a constant learning experience.
 It requires you to know how the system is organized before you organize it -- a noble aspiration, but an unrealistic one.
-While I still intend to release StackMode as a literate program, the paradigm is not fit for experimental development of large software projects within the scope of the implementation I am using.
+While I still intend to release it as a literate program some day, the paradigm is not fit for experimental development of large software projects within the scope of the implementation I am using.